luebken/custom-dashboards/readme.md

 ## Prerequisites

 This upcoming script leverages the Instana [API](https://instana.github.io/openapi/).
 Access control is managed by [Access Tokens](https://www.instana.com/docs/api/web/#tokens).
+Ensure that the token has right set: "Creation of public custom dashboards".
 Set the API access token as an environment variable. e.g.:

     export INSTANA_API_TOKEN="123123123"